-To help us gauge the performance of our disadvantaged pupils we compared our results to those for disadvantaged and non-disadvantaged pupils (although these comparisons are to be considered with caution given the caveats stated above).
-We also looked at these comparisons using pre-pandemic scores for 2019, in order to assess how the performance of our disadvantaged pupils has changed during this period.
+To help us gauge the performance of our disadvantaged pupils we compared our results to those for disadvantaged and nondisadvantaged pupils.
+We also looked at these comparisons using pre-pandemic scores for 2019, in order to assess how the performance of our disadvantaged pupils has changed.

-Data from KS1 and KS2 tests and assessments suggest that the progress and attainment of the school's disadvantaged pupils in 2021/22 was below our expectations.
+Data from KS1 and KS2 tests and assessments suggest that the progress and attainment of the school's disadvantaged pupils in 2022/23 was below our expectations.
 Our analysis suggests that the reason for this is primarily the ongoing impact of COVID-19.
 The provision of the additional Pupil Premium TA employed across all year groups has supported our teachers to provide quality first teaching to all children and also teach high impact interventions across the school.
 Interventions in reading, writing, spelling, GPS and maths has addressed some key learning barriers.